patzsantos/e-portfolio-uoeo/README.md

 - [Discuss](https://github.com/patzsantos/e-portfolio-uoeo/blob/module2/oop/Unit%203/OOP%20Unit%203_%20UML%20Models%20Applicable%20at%20Different%20Stages%20of%20the%20SDLC.pdf) which UML models are most applicable at different stages of the Software Development Life Cycle.
 - Making reference to ‘The Unified Modeling Language Reference Manual Second Edition’, use the State Machine Diagram in Figure 3-7 to [design](https://github.com/patzsantos/e-portfolio-uoeo/blob/module2/oop/Unit%203/OOP%20Unit%203_%20Washing%20Machine%20State%20Diagram.pdf) a similar model for a washing machine.

+## Reflection

+I learned various UML models that are used for software development.
+I became aware of the syntax used for varied diagrams.
+I also used Visual Paradigm Online, an open source tool, to create my Washing Machine state diagram.
+The first e-Portfolio activity taught me that UML models are intended for different purposes, depending on the stage they are in the Software Development Life Cycle.

 ---

 # Unit 4: Applying a UML Model to a Program Implementation: UML in Practice

 <!--_**In this unit we shall:**_<br>